ThimDeveloper/testing-workshop-code/src/assignments/3. dont-mock-me-but-please-do/README.md

 ## Assignment
+- use `jest.mock` functionality to mock the returned values from the Number Generator.
 - Write tests that should test if all three patterns can be detected.
 - Write tests that test that it returns `false` for non-valid patterns.